whitphx/vscode-emacs-mcx/README.md

 * to fix some bugs in the existing extensions such as
     * mark-mode states are shared among all editors

 This extension makes use of code in the existent extensions listed above and, in addition, [VSCode](https://github.com/microsoft/vscode) and [VSCode Vim extension](https://github.com/VSCodeVim/Vim).
-Thanks to all these great works.
+Thanks for all these great works.
 Mainly, almost all keybinding settings are derived from [vscode-emacs-friendly by Sebastian Zaha](https://github.com/SebastianZaha/vscode-emacs-friendly).

 ## FAQ
 ### The cursor cannot be moved on the find widget as the widget closes with movement keys
-It's an intended design which simulates the original Emacs' behavior.
+It's an intended design that simulates the original Emacs' behavior.
 You can disable it with `emacs-mcx.cursorMoveOnFindWidget` option described below.
 See https://github.com/whitphx/vscode-emacs-mcx/issues/137 for the details about this topic.

 ### i-search (`C-s`) is initialized with the currently selected string and the previous search is removed
 This is VSCode's design that an extension cannot control.
 To disable it, you should set `editor.find.seedSearchStringFromSelection` VSCode setting to `false`.
-That makes the find widget work in a similar way as Emacs.
+That makes the find widget work similarly to Emacs.
 See https://github.com/whitphx/vscode-emacs-mcx/issues/107 for the details.

 ## Extension settings
 This extension has some custom settings named with a prefix `emacs-mcx`.